10 Reasons Why Your Scalp Might Be Hurting

 Loosening your hairstyle is an effective way of keeping your look while avoiding pain.
 If you must put your hair up in a tight ponytail or bun, just try not to keep your hair in that style for very long!
 Use a scalp serum to support regaining those pulled-out hairs.

-Scalp pain can evolve into tension headaches due to the stress being put on your scalp, and no one wants to experience a migraine if they can help it.
+Scalp pain can evolve into tension headaches due to the stress being put on your scalp, and no one wants to experience a migraine if they can help it.4.
+Stress

 Stress, like a headache, can affect the scalp in ways that can feel like throbbing, pulsing, tightness, or the sensation of a rubber band around the head.
 Unmanaged stress can go beyond scalp pain and can cause a host of symptoms, such as panic attacks, chest pain, high blood pressure, fatigue, sleep problems, indigestion, and more.

 The most effective stress relief methods address the cause, if possible.
 Taking more time for yourself, meditating, laughing, journaling, therapy, and getting active are all good steps to take.
-These habits can not only help alleviate your scalp pain but also improve wellness as a whole.
+These habits can not only help alleviate your scalp pain but also improve wellness as a whole.5.
+Allergic Reactions

 Scalp pain can occur due to an allergic reaction to products like shampoos, conditioners, gels, hairsprays, and more.
 The most common culprit can be the additives like fragrances and emulsifying agents.